Rodger Corser may not be well known in the U.S., but viewers here probably have seen the busy Australian actor in at least one of his TV roles.

 Hugh’s rehabilitation begins when he assigned to work as a general practitioner in the small town of Whyhope, which happens to be the hometown Hugh couldn’t wait to escape.

-All 10 episodes of the series, titled “Doctor, Doctor” Down Under, currently are streaming on Acorn TV.
+All 10 Season 1 episodes of the series, titled “Doctor, Doctor” Down Under, currently are streaming on Acorn TV.
+The service launches Season 2 on Feb.
+5 with the first two episodes.

 American viewers also may have watched Corser in two other current roles: as the mysterious John Doe in “Glitch” (Netflix) or as police Chief Superintendent Frank Carlyle in “The Doctor Blake Mysteries” (on PBS and Netflix).